The Bane of Existence

 Remember that license plate of his – IS 5416:

 Behold, I have created the smith that bloweth the coals in the fire, and that bringeth forth an instrument for his work; and I have created the waster to destroy.

 Everything has to be ‘destroyed’ in order for the full and final repair to occur.
 Though we’re not at that point yet.
-The “Matrix Prophecy” has more than one stage.
+As we explain, the “Matrix Prophecy” has more than one stage.

 Continuing along with the kabbalistic framework and timeline of the trilogy, the fourth Matrix movie should involve two types of transformation: